 Today, in the digital age, more photos are taken in one day than in analog times in a whole year!
 That's incredible!
-The quality of an image is all the more important these days.
+The quality of an image is all the more important nowadays.

 I educated myself and continue to develop myself today with books, tutorials, workshops, trips, many image editing courses and master classes.
 At some point I even started giving courses and small workshops (in the field of business and portrait photography) myself.